Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 The Piper Sandal Company is a family-owned business founded by Dave Piper in 1971 in Cocoa, Florida.
 Eight years later, the company moved to San Antonio, Texas, where it remains headquartered.

-The company has two styles — The Original and The Slip-On — and each features a fully adjustable one-piece leather strap that provides a perfect fit, Vibram outsoles, orthopedic foam insoles, and arch support.
+The company offers two styles—the Original and the Slip-On—each featuring a fully adjustable one-piece leather strap that provides a perfect fit, Vibram outsoles, orthopedic foam insoles, and arch support.

 30. Salpy: Artisanal Elegance in Footwear Design

-Salpy comes from a background in fashion buying and sales, while Kevork descends from generations of shoemakers.
+Salpy comes from a fashion buying and sales background, while Kevork descends from generations of shoemakers.
 Together, the two fashion experts established a brand that reflects Salpy’s effortlessly chic style.

-Durable materials and timeless patterns and shapes ensure that these shoes will remain functional for years after purchase.
+Durable materials and timeless patterns and shapes ensure these shoes remain functional for years after purchase.

 You can visit Salpy Shoes for more shoe designs from this husband-wife duo.